abulka/pipfix/README.md

 - Which site-package locations are being used by which python and pip?
 - Are any site-package locations (and thus packages) being shared between pythons?

-Run this report tool and find out your python installation and pip installation situation.
+__Solution:__ Run this 'pipfix' report tool and find out your python installation and pip installation situation.
+This will help you diagnose any problems.

 # Installation